monishagopalan/monishagopalan.github.io/_pages/cv.md

 ### Master's Thesis Student
 Indian Institute of Science, Bengaluru | _November 2018 - July 2019_

-- Modeled Phase-Field for Eutectoid Transformation in Ternary systems.
+- Modelled Phase-Field for Eutectoid Transformation in Ternary systems.
 - Developed a C program for numerical analysis and growth constant variation.